karttur/soil-spectro/_posts/2022/2022-09-16-spectrodata-OSSL4ML04-mlmodel00.markdown

     <ul> <li>Hyper parameter tuning</li>
     </ul>
     </li>
+    <li>feature importance</li>
     <li>model validation</li>
   </ul>
 </ol>

-If step 5 (spectral data information enhancement) is applied, the enhancement(s) are developed from predefined arguments and the training data, and then implemented using the variable settings derived from the training dataset to all subsequent tests and predictions.
+If step 5 (spectral data information enhancement) is applied, the enhancement(s) are developed from predefined arguments applied together with the training data, and then implemented using the variable settings derived from the training dataset to all subsequent tests and predictions.
 Step 6 is only applied during the model training and removes extreme samples (it does not affect the number of covariates).
 Steps 6 and 7 use different approach for reducing the number covariates during model training, only the surviving covariates are used in the model formulation and thus also in subsequent model training or predictions.

-Only step 3 is compulsory.
-But unless at least one more step is included, the operation does not lead to any useful results.
+Unless at least one step after the collation and splitting is included, the operation does not lead to any useful results.
 You do not, however, need to include step 9, Modelling.
 You can use the process flow for testing the effects of different spectral signal filtering/extraction, covariate information enhancement or feature selection.
 These will all result in statistical evaluations of covariate importances.
 If you include modelling, also model performances will be statistically evaluated.

 The process steps are illustrated in Figure 1.